 IT ALL BEGAN IN 1932…

-George Hall started the George T. Hall Company in 1932 with his mother as a small distributor of trailers and butane heaters in West Los Angeles.
+George Hall started the George T. Hall Company (GTH) in 1932 with his mother as a small distributor and manufacturer of travel trailers and butane heaters in West Los Angeles.
 They soon grew to be one of the largest trailer distributors in Southern California.
+The company made a name for itself as the manufacturer of top-shelf trailers, manufacturing Westcraft and Westwood models that were considered some of the highest quality on the market thanks to their exceptional craftsmanship.

 George T. Hall

-In September 2006, GTH acquired Applied Industrial Controls Corporation (AIC), a Systems Integrator with offices in Reno and Las Vegas, Nevada.
-AIC, in business since 1978, focused on industrial automation and was also well known for the high quality control panels built in their 10,000 square foot facility in Sparks.
-AIC’s work can be found across the United States as well as internationally.
-This expertise allowed George T. Hall to grow into the System Integration company we are today.
+In September of 2006, GTH acquired Applied Industrial Controls Corporation (AIC), a Systems Integrator with offices in Reno and Las Vegas, Nevada.
+AIC, in business since 1978, focused on industrial automation and was also well knows for their high-quality control panels.
+Several key members remained with GTH following the acquisition and have been integral to the development of our organization.
+This acquisition specifically accelerated our growth within our core business of System Integration and strengthened our capabilities company wide.

 THE HISTORY OF THE GEORGE T. HALL COMPANY